shocknet/Lightning.Pub/README.md

 **Note:** The installation is now confined to user-space, meaning:
 - No sudo required for installation
 - All data stored in `$HOME/lightning_pub/`
+- **Linux**: Services managed via systemd (user-level)
+- **macOS**: Services managed via launchd with convenient aliases

 **After Installation:**
-- The installer will display an admin connection string (nprofile and secret separated by a colon) and a **QR code** for easy mobile setup
+- The installer will display an admin connection string (nprofile and secret separated by a colon) and a **terminal QR code** for easy mobile setup
+- The QR code is displayed directly in your terminal - simply scan it with ShockWallet's node connetion flows
-- You can also access the connection info via web browser on Start9 and Umbrel appliances (releases forthcoming)
+- You can also copy/paste the connection string into ShockWallet if you prefer
+- Connection info is also available via web browser on Start9 and Umbrel appliances (releases forthcoming)
-- Copy the connection string or scan the QR code with ShockWallet to connect as administrator

 **⚠️ Migration from Previous Versions:**
 Previous system-wide installations (as of 8.27.2025) need some manual intervention: